winniewandia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "tr A Z | tr c e" Replace all characters A and c from input to Z and e respectively.
 "tr -d 'c' | tr -d 'C'" Create a script that removes all letters c and C from input.
 "rev" reverse its input
+"cut -f1,6 -d: /etc/passwd | sort" displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file